guoweier/GameHut/snake/tutorial_snake_english.md

 drawText(f"Top Score: {topScore}", font, windowSurface, windowSurface.get_rect().centerx, windowSurface.get_rect().centery+20)
 drawText("Press a key to play again.", font, windowSurface, windowSurface.get_rect().centerx, windowSurface.get_rect().centery+70)
 ```
 Basically, I use the previously defined function `drawText()` to display 4 messages.
-The input parameters are:
+The input parameters are: <br>
     - message content
     - font type
     - surface to display
     - x-coordinate
     - y-coordinate
-I use a f-string to display variables such as score and topScore.
+I use a f-string to display variables such as score and topScore. <br>

 Now, we update and displayed the window3 on the screen.
-Here are my code:
+Here are my code:<br>
 ```
 pygame.display.update()
 ```
 - `pygame.display.update()` refreshed the screen.

 Notice the 4th message is to ask the player to press a key for starting a new round.
-To do that, we only need to call the function `waitForPlayerToPressKey()`.
+To do that, we only need to call the function `waitForPlayerToPressKey()`. <br>
 ```
 waitForPlayerToPressKey()
 ```
-Everything we needs are already defined in this function: if it is `ESC` key or click x button, 1st while loop stops and program terminate; if it is any other key, starts a new round.
+Everything we needs are already defined in this function: if it is `ESC` key or click x button, 1st while loop stops and program terminate; if it is any other key, starts a new round. <br>

 That is everything we need for window3.
-Let's take a look for the pseudocode of the game structure, and check the things we have done:
+Let's take a look for the pseudocode of the game structure, and check the things we have done:<br>
 ```
 # window1
 Code for window1 (DONE!)